needle-mirror/com.unity.recorder/Documentation~/aov-recorder-properties.md

 # AOV Image Sequence Recorder properties

-Use the AOV Image Sequence Recorder properties to select an AOV or multiple AOVs to export, choose a source camera, and configure how the AOV passes are recorded and saved.
+Use the AOV Image Sequence Recorder properties to select one or multiple [Arbitrary Output Variables (AOVs) to export](aov-concepts.md), choose a source camera, and configure how the AOV passes are recorded and saved.

 ![](Images/aov-recorder-window.png)
 <br />_AOV Image Sequence Recorder properties in the Recorder window context._